 Dentists offer these common surgical and non-surgical bleeding gums treatments for patients with gum disease.

-Scaling and Root Planing: Scaling and root planing are two treatments that often used in conjunction to help clean gums and fight gum inflammation.
-Scaling goes beneath the gum line to remove plaque and tartar and provide a deep clean.
+Scaling and root planing are two treatments that a dentist uses together to help clean gums and fight gum inflammation.
+The Scaling process goes beneath the gum line to remove plaque and tartar and provide a deep clean.
 Root planing smooths out tooth roots to help gums reattach to teeth.

-Gum graft surgery: During this treatment, the tissue is taken from one part of the mouth and then used to cover tooth roots.
-Tooth loss that often occurs in later stages of periodontitis can be prevented with gum grafting.
+During this treatment, the dentist or oral surgeon takes healthy tissue from one part of the mouth and uses it to cover tooth roots.
+Your dentist can use gum grafting to prevent tooth loss that often occurs in later stages of periodontitis.

-Flap surgery: For flap surgery, the gums are lifted and tartar is cleaned from beneath them.
-Deep gum pockets can be treated with flap surgery for a healthier end-result.
+The dentist lifts the gums and cleans out tartar from beneath them.
+He can treat deep gum pockets using flap surgery for a healthier end-result.

 Gum Disease FAQs